 Educate customers on how-to use your new tech

 Give customers a reason to change now

 But how do you actually do that?

 3 Powerful Tactics for Promoting Mobile Banking

 The perfect opportunity to promote mobile banking is when customers visit your branch.
 You can pull them out of a busy line and walk them through how to complete their transactions digitally.

 But this means your frontline staff need to be confident a) using your mobile app, and b) recommending it to customers.

-You also need to actively pursue buy-in from staff, who will be (understandably) skeptical of attempts to move transactions online.
+You also need to actively pursue buy-in from staff, who will be (understandably) skeptical of digital technology.